(Revised January 2019)

 A single story may have illustrations by multiple artists; just make sure that when we receive the images in our email inbox, each piece is clearly attributed.

 We have, in the past, had artists contact us about illustrating for already-published stories.
 If you want to do this, that’s wonderful!
 Send us the finished picture and we will get in touch with the author; if the author gives permission, we’ll add that image to the story and credit you appropriately.
-If the author cannot be contacted or declines to give permission, we’d still like to share the piece on Tumblr.
+If the author cannot be contacted or declines to give permission, we’d still like to find other avenues to showcase the piece.

 What we mean by ‘standalone’ is art that has no connection to anything other entry in the issue.
 These pieces are collected in the second part of each issue (though not everyone issue has had standalone pieces submitted for it).